 Urban and territorial design has acquired a new meaning and urgency.
 From drivers of progress to the source of planetary hazards, the impacts of cities and urbanisation processes are being recast in the public sphere.

-The critical examination of anthropocentric world views, the proposed politics of a Green New Deal, growing social movements, and climate activism are reflected directly in urban and territorial space, highlighting power asymmetries and fuelling the exploration of alternatives.
-The imminent future of the urban engages social and environmental imaginaries, which now extend beyond-the-city and beyond-the-human.
+The critical examination of anthropocentric world views, the greening of politics and economies, growing social movements, and climate activism are reflected in urban and territorial space, highlighting power asymmetries and fuelling the exploration of alternatives.
+The future of the urban engages social and environmental imaginaries, which now extend beyond-the-city and beyond-the-human.
 Rather than an object, the territory becomes a subject among other subjects, and space becomes an agent of socioecological change.
-In this context, urban and territorial design serves as a crucial field of synthesis, inspiring and negotiating change in science, practice, and governance.
-The design of the territorial project is understood as a possibility through which to explore common epistemic horizons and new biopolitical paradigms.
+In this context, urban and territorial design serves as a crucial field of synthesis, inspiring and negotiating change in science, practice and governance.
+The design of the territorial project is understood as a possibility to explore common epistemic horizons and new biopolitical paradigms.
 The MAS programme embraces such a transition as a field of critical and imaginative investigation.
 Engaging with notions of transformation, reuse, regeneration, reparation, and transition of habitats and ecologies, the MAS will deploy the urban and territorial project as the crucial field of knowledge production across scales.

 Laboratory of Urbanism (Lab-U)

-Prof. Paola Viganò
+Professor Paola Viganò

 The programme is addressed to international graduates, young professionals, designers and researchers who wish to link research and design expertise in the context of the extended urbanisation of territories.
 A minimum of three years of study in a design discipline such as architecture, landscape architecture, civil and environmental engineering or urban planning is prerequisite.

 Further Details & Applying The new MAS in Urban and Territorial Design is part of, and administered and supported by, the ETH School for Continuing Education.
 Click here for further details and here for an explanation of the application procedure.